delFaa/Docker-Workshop/Docker/README.md

 You could also install Docker manually, refer to the website for more info.

-#### Windows
+### Windows
 For windows, you can find the Docker community edition by following this link and the instruction to install, [download](https://store.docker.com/editions/community/docker-ce-desktop-windows).

-#### Mac OS
+### Mac OS
 For Mac, you can find the Docker community edition by following this link and the instruction to install, [download](https://store.docker.com/editions/community/docker-ce-desktop-mac).

-### Commands
+## Commands
 The commands displayed in the table below are the very basics that should be explained, during this part of the workshop the attendees should probably not play with more complex features, it will be discussed during the development part.
-More in details descriptions will be given in the Github page, but the attendees should be pushed towards the manual to research the full power of the commands.
+The attendees should be pushed towards the manual to research the full power of the commands.

 | **Commands** | **Descriptions**                                  |
 |:------------:|:--------------------------------------------------|